kangarko/docs/docs/guides/configuration/index.md

     ---

-    Discover how to install, configure, and launch `MineBot` with our step-by-step guide.
-This section provides comprehensive instructions to get your bot operational quickly.
+    Learn how to install, configure, and launch `MineBot` with our step-by-step guide.

     [:octicons-arrow-right-24: Learn more](./commands.md)